-Lots of students typically take out a Maintenance Loan from the Student Loans Company (an organisation by the Government).
-This money is spent on anything like rent, food, transport, socialising and books, so it is really important for students to budget their money to ensure they have enough.
-When considering your accommodation, think about how you’re going to pay for it, and how much money you will have left over/deficit you will need to make up.
+Typically, students take out a Maintenance Loan from the Student Loans Company, an organisation by the Government.
+This money is spent on anything like rent, food, transport, socialising and books, so it’s important for students to budget their money to ensure they have enough.
+When considering your accommodation, think about how you’re going to pay for it and how much money you’ll have left over/you’ll need to make up.
 Cost can be a big factor in what band of accommodation students choose.

 Consider where you could be living if you pick a certain band of accommodation.
-For example, if you put band D (en-suite room) as your most preferred band of accommodation, you could be living on Stag Hill or Manor Park campus.
-Ask where your teaching will primarily take place (e.g. Manor Park for Veterinary Medicine and Science), as living close to your lectures will be very helpful!
+For example, if you put Band D (en-suite room) as your most preferred band of accommodation, you could be living on Stag Hill or Manor Park campus.
+Find out where your teaching will take place (e.g. Manor Park for Veterinary Medicine and Science) before choosing your accommodation.

 Different bands of accommodation have different facilities on offer.
-For example, a band A budget rooms have communal washbasins, but band C rooms have them in each students room.
-Consider what facilities you would like to yourself and facilities you’re willing to share, this will help guide you to what accommodation will suit you best.
+For example, Band A budget rooms have communal washbasins, whereas Band C rooms have them in each students room.
+Consider what facilities you’d like to yourself and what facilities you’re willing to share, as this will help you in making your accommodation decision.

 At the University of Surrey, a typical tenancy for student halls is approximately 38 weeks (full academic year).
-If you would like to stay in student halls for a longer period of time (e.g. if you have integrated placements within your degree) you can apply to extend the tenancy.
+If you’d like to stay in student halls for a longer period of time (e.g. if you have integrated placements within your degree), you can apply to extend the tenancy.